bogdan/datagrid/Readme.markdown

 ### Scope

 Default scope of objects to filter and display.
-In common case it is `ActiveRecord::Base` subclass with some generic scopes like in example above:
+In common case it is `ActiveRecord::Base` (or any other supported ORM) subclass with some generic scopes like in example above:

 ``` ruby
   scope do